 Darin spends 15-20 hours creating each Cultivation Insight, and goes through an in-depth process to find the information on each topic.
 He looks at university extension literature and current research articles, digs through databases, and interviews breeders and other experts in the field.
 Once he has gathered the essential information, he works to write the articles so that the detailed, scientific information is communicated in a way that all audiences are able to learn from it.
 This process allows him to create articles that are truly one-of-a-kind.

-“My hope is that by providing a non-biased perspective, growers are able to make educated decisions in their fields.
+“My hope is that by providing a non-biased perspective, growers are able to make educated decisions for their operations.
 Using this industry knowledge, technology development representatives will also be able to take the information and use it to provide growers with valuable knowledge and recommendations,” shared Darin.